predatorx7/http_clients/README.md

 A simple library for composing HTTP clients, and creating services to make HTTP requests.
 Uses the [package:http's Client](https://pub.dev/documentation/http/latest/http/Client-class.html).

+This can be used as an alternative to http client generator libraries like [retrofit](https://pub.dev/packages/retrofit), and [chopper](https://pub.dev/packages/chopper).

 ## Features

 Handle has number of features to make HTTP requests flexible, and easy to use: